Yudha17/Backend/README.md

 -> Delete '/*' and '*/' then the syntax will be users.sync();

 Seventh Step
--> Open terminal in your local development environment, and type node index.js.
+-> Open terminal in your local development environment, and type 'node index.js' in your backend terminal.
 It will run your whole backend code

 Eighth Step
 -> If the code have run, try to look line of 33 which is users.sync();, then put back '/*' and '*/' in same as before.
 So the syntax will be /*users.sync();*/